 In order to be eligible for our urology residency training program, an applicant must:

 - Be a US citizen or hold a valid US immigration VISA that permits employment in the United States.
-The UNC Division of Urology does not provide sponsorship for any type of immigration VISA.
+The UNC Department of Urology does not provide sponsorship for any type of immigration VISA.

 - Successfully complete all United States Medical Licensing Examination (USMLE) requirements or, if a foreign medical graduate, all Educational Commission for Foreign Medical Graduates (ECFMG) requirements.

 Each year, three new residents are accepted.
 Approximately 50 applicants are selected for personal interviews.
 In 2013, interviews will be conducted on November 20 and December 4.
-If you have completed a prior 4th year rotation at UNC Division of Urology, you will not need to return for an interview.
+If you have completed a prior 4th year rotation at UNC Department of Urology, you will not need to return for an interview.

 Positions are offered through the American Urological Association and applications must be submitted using the Electronic Residency Application Service (ERAS) system.
 These are categorical positions which include the internship year.